 If you do not complete the required language coursework or tutoring, you must retake the TOPSS in order to assume TA duties.
 You will be required to pay the $120 fee.

 |3.5-4.0||You can assume full range of TA duties, including independent teaching of a class, grading, office house, emailing students, etc.||None.|

 If you think your score is wrong, discuss your concerns with your academic advisor or department representative.
-If they feel that your score is an inaccurate respresentation of your English abilities, that person should contact TOPSS@lehigh.edu and complete a score reevaluation form.
+If they feel that your score is an inaccurate representation of your English abilities, that person should contact email@example.com.
 Final test scores may be reviewed if one of the following is suspected: